Canon imagePROGRAF iPF Hardware Error 03130031-2F51

 If there is no air in the ink lines, the next step is to replace the print heads (available below).

-In the event that a print head replacement does not clear the 2F51 error code, the next few steps can get pricey, and we recommend contacting us to see if it's cheaper and smarter to repair your printer or see if we are running any promotions that will make a brand new printer a better option.
+In the event that a print head replacement does not clear the 2F51 error code, the next few steps can get pricey, and we recommend contacting Canon tech support to see if it's cheaper and smarter to repair your printer or see if we are running any promotions that will make a brand new printer a better option.

 In some cases, replacing the main controller is the next item on the list.
-For other models, the carriage relay pcb would be the right fix.
-For assitance identifying your particular next step, contat our service department.
+For other models, the carriage relay PCB would be the right fix.

-Lastly, other potential items to consider are the flat cable.
+Lastly, other potential items to consider are the flat cables.

 The 2F48, 2F49, and 2F50 error codes are all similar and apply to the print heads as well.
 The codes are active links here, so simply click whichever applies and you will be moved to that page.